IBM-ICP4D/IndustryAccelerators-RemoteData/README.md

 * for life event prediction  analytics, sample data source is [event.csv](./datasets/event.csv)
 * for customer segmentation and customer churn analytics sample data source is [full_customer_history.csv](./datasets/customer_full_summary_latest.csv)
+These two sets data sets can be downloaded from this tutorial.
+If the coresponding CP4D_IA add ons have been installed, the same sample data is available in the Analytics project data directories for the IAs.
+Find this data by opening a CP4D console window in the Add-on projects and navigate using the file tab in the console display.

-After this source data setup in steps 6 - 8 in the demo/tutorial we will describe how to discover and read from this remote data asset in CP4D and use the resulting data to train and deploy a scoring service for these  AI/ ML Models in CP4D.
+After this source data setup in steps 6 - 8 in the demo/tutorial we will describe how to discover and read from this remote data asset in CP4D and use the resulting data to train and deploy a scoring service for these AI/ ML Models in CP4D_IA.

-This provides a *pattern* for how to get an ICP for Data advanced analytics model to read and use remote data a common situation when CP4D is used to provide scalable analytics using data from an existing Enterprise Data warehouse.
+This provides a *pattern* for how to get an CP4D_IA advanced analytics model to read and use remote data a common situation when CP4D is used to provide scalable analytics using data from an existing Enterprise Data warehouse.

-<h4> Steps to load smaple data into new table </h4>
+<h4> Steps to load sample data into new table </h4>

 * In the Db2 Warehouse on Cloud console, from the command pulldown menu in the upper left title bar, select **LOAD**
    *  This will bring up the identify source data panel